The ArchivesSearch catalogue describes the hard copy original records held in our collection.

 To register as a public user:

 - Complete the Public User Registration through ArchivesSearch.

-- A membership card will be provided when you visit, or if you register on-site.
+- A membership card can be provided when you visit.

 Searching using ArchivesSearch